OpenEvalProject/evals/manuscripts/elife-80143/v2/manuscript.md

 ### Affiliations

-1. https://ror.org/056d84691 Unit of Integrative Epidemiology, Institute of Environmental Medicine, Karolinska Institutet Stockholm Sweden
+1. Unit of Integrative Epidemiology, Institute of Environmental Medicine, Karolinska Institutet Stockholm Sweden ([ROR:056d84691](https://ror.org/056d84691))
-2. https://ror.org/01db6h964 Centre of Public Health Sciences, Faculty of Medicine, University of Iceland Reykjavík Iceland
+2. Centre of Public Health Sciences, Faculty of Medicine, University of Iceland Reykjavík Iceland ([ROR:01db6h964](https://ror.org/01db6h964))
-3. https://ror.org/011ashp19 West China Biomedical Big Data Center, West China Hospital, Sichuan University Chengdu China
+3. West China Biomedical Big Data Center, West China Hospital, Sichuan University Chengdu China ([ROR:011ashp19](https://ror.org/011ashp19))
-4. https://ror.org/011ashp19 Medical Big Data Center, Sichuan University Chengdu China
+4. Medical Big Data Center, Sichuan University Chengdu China ([ROR:011ashp19](https://ror.org/011ashp19))
-5. https://ror.org/056d84691 Department of Medical Epidemiology and Biostatistics, Karolinska Institutet Stockholm Sweden
+5. Department of Medical Epidemiology and Biostatistics, Karolinska Institutet Stockholm Sweden ([ROR:056d84691](https://ror.org/056d84691))
-6. https://ror.org/03vek6s52 Department of Epidemiology, Harvard T.H.
-Chan School of Public Health Boston United States
+6. Department of Epidemiology, Harvard T.H.
+Chan School of Public Health Boston United States ([ROR:03vek6s52](https://ror.org/03vek6s52))
-7. https://ror.org/0130frc33 Departments of Genetics and Psychiatry, University of North Carolina Chapel Hill United States
+7. Departments of Genetics and Psychiatry, University of North Carolina Chapel Hill United States ([ROR:0130frc33](https://ror.org/0130frc33))
-8. https://ror.org/05kytsw45 Clinical Epidemiology and Biostatistics, School of Medical Sciences, Örebro University Örebro Sweden
+8. Clinical Epidemiology and Biostatistics, School of Medical Sciences, Örebro University Örebro Sweden ([ROR:05kytsw45](https://ror.org/05kytsw45))

 † Corresponding author

 ## Abstract

-The association between cardiovascular disease (CVD) and selected psychiatric disorders has frequently been suggested while the potential role of familial factors and comorbidities in such association has rarely been investigated.
-We identified 869,056 patients newly diagnosed with CVD from 1987 to 2016 in Sweden with no history of psychiatric disorders, and 910,178 full siblings of these patients as well as 10 individually age- and sex-matched unrelated population controls ( N = 8,690,560).
-Adjusting for multiple comorbid conditions, we used flexible parametric models and Cox models to estimate the association of CVD with risk of all subsequent psychiatric disorders, comparing rates of first incident psychiatric disorder among CVD patients with rates among unaffected full siblings and population controls.
-The median age at diagnosis was 60 years for patients with CVD and 59.2% were male.
+Background:The association between cardiovascular disease (CVD) and selected psychiatric disorders has frequently been suggested while the potential role of familial factors and comorbidities in such association has rarely been investigated.Methods:We identified 869,056 patients newly diagnosed with CVD from 1987 to 2016 in Sweden with no history of psychiatric disorders, and 910,178 full siblings of these patients as well as 10 individually age- and sex-matched unrelated population controls (N = 8,690,560).
+Adjusting for multiple comorbid conditions, we used flexible parametric models and Cox models to estimate the association of CVD with risk of all subsequent psychiatric disorders, comparing rates of first incident psychiatric disorder among CVD patients with rates among unaffected full siblings and population controls.Results:The median age at diagnosis was 60 years for patients with CVD and 59.2% were male.
 During up to 30 years of follow-up, the crude incidence rates of psychiatric disorder were 7.1, 4.6, and 4.0 per 1000 person-years for patients with CVD, their siblings and population controls.
 In the sibling comparison, we observed an increased risk of psychiatric disorder during the first year after CVD diagnosis (hazard ratio [HR], 2.74; 95% confidence interval [CI], 2.62–2.87) and thereafter (1.45; 95% CI, 1.42–1.48).
 Increased risks were observed for all types of psychiatric disorders and among all diagnoses of CVD.
 We observed similar associations in the population comparison.
-CVD patients who developed a comorbid psychiatric disorder during the first year after diagnosis were at elevated risk of subsequent CVD death compared to patients without such comorbidity (HR, 1.55; 95% CI, 1.44–1.67).
-Patients diagnosed with CVD are at an elevated risk for subsequent psychiatric disorders independent of shared familial factors and comorbid conditions.
-Comorbid psychiatric disorders in patients with CVD are associated with higher risk of cardiovascular mortality suggesting that surveillance and treatment of psychiatric comorbidities should be considered as an integral part of clinical management of newly diagnosed CVD patients.
-This work was supported by the EU Horizon 2020 Research and Innovation Action Grant (CoMorMent, grant no. 847776 to UV, PFS, and FF), Grant of Excellence, Icelandic Research Fund (grant no. 163362-051 to UV), ERC Consolidator Grant (StressGene, grant no. 726413 to UV), Swedish Research Council (grant no. D0886501 to PFS), and US NIMH R01 MH123724 (to PFS).
+CVD patients who developed a comorbid psychiatric disorder during the first year after diagnosis were at elevated risk of subsequent CVD death compared to patients without such comorbidity (HR, 1.55; 95% CI, 1.44–1.67).Conclusions:Patients diagnosed with CVD are at an elevated risk for subsequent psychiatric disorders independent of shared familial factors and comorbid conditions.
+Comorbid psychiatric disorders in patients with CVD are associated with higher risk of cardiovascular mortality suggesting that surveillance and treatment of psychiatric comorbidities should be considered as an integral part of clinical management of newly diagnosed CVD patients.Funding:This work was supported by the EU Horizon 2020 Research and Innovation Action Grant (CoMorMent, grant no. 847776 to UV, PFS, and FF), Grant of Excellence, Icelandic Research Fund (grant no. 163362-051 to UV), ERC Consolidator Grant (StressGene, grant no. 726413 to UV), Swedish Research Council (grant no. D0886501 to PFS), and US NIMH R01 MH123724 (to PFS).

 ## Introduction